17 Top Marketing Channels for a B2B SaaS

 Marketing Channel #6: Consider Influencer Marketing to Reach New Audiences

-When it comes to influencer marketing, it’s all about using industry experts and trusted thought leaders to help build trust for your product.
+When it comes to influencer marketing, it’s all about having thought leaders build trust for your product.

 Marketing Channel #7: Content Marketing to Build Trust in Your Brand